flinski/flinski/README.md

 ### Hi there 👋

 My name is Vladislav.
-I am a beginner frontend react developer.
+I am a beginner frontend React developer.

 ### 📱 Contacts